dwaite/connect/openid-connect-4-identity-assurance/purpose.md

 If the parameter `purpose` is not present in the request, the OP MAY utilize a description that was pre-configured for the respective RP.

 Note: In order to prevent injection attacks, the OP MUST escape the text appropriately before it will be shown in a user interface.
 The OP MUST expect special characters in the URL decoded purpose text provided by the RP.
-The OP MUST ensure that any special characters in the purpose text cannot be used to inject code into the web interface of the OP (e.g. cross-site scripting, defacing).
+The OP MUST ensure that any special characters in the purpose text cannot be used to inject code into the web interface of the OP (e.g., cross-site scripting, defacing).
 Proper escaping MUST be applied by the OP.
 The OP SHALL NOT remove characters from the purpose text to this end.